arthurBricq/PyVim/README.md

 cp 00-first.py ~/.python/profile_default/startup/00-first.py
 ```

-To try if this worked, open a console and enter 'np'.
+To try if this worked, open a console (this can be done with the command `jupyter-qtconsole` or simply with `pyvim` and enter 'np'.
 If it worked, you will see something like '<numpy ...>'

 3. And let's change the keybinds of jupyter-vim, so add the following lines at the end of the '~/.vimrc' script: